CVD coating

 Exceptional adhesion

-Capacity
+Load-Bearing Capacity

-Coating uniformity
+Uniform Coating

 Complex geometries

-Frequently asked questions on CVD
+Frequently asked questions on CVD coating

 CVD coatings reduce long term costs and increase efficiency.
 Costs are reduced due to longer-lasting tools and increased cutting speeds and feeds, which results in higher productivity.
 CVD coated tools can be run with dry or with minimum lubrication (or release agents in the case of forming tools) saving both operating and recycling costs.
 CVD coatings on mechanicals reduce friction and wear and improve performance and reliability.

-The CVD processes produce uniform and homogeneous coatings on the outside and the inside of the part or tool, which rests static in the chamber.
+The CVD coating processes produce uniform and homogeneous coatings on the outside and the inside of the part or tool, which rests static in the chamber.

 Questions?